 #4 How to Be Uncomfortable

 Travelling in a foreign culture can be uncomfortable.
 There were many times that I was forced to do things that I wasn’t used to, and therefore, was uncomfortable with.
 One of the activities I was most nervous about participating in during my time in India was the religious festivals and visiting holy places, such as Hindu temples or mosques.
-I’m not particularly a religious person, nor have a had much exposure to Varanasi’s most prominent religions, like Hinduism, Sikhism, Islam, Buddhism, etc. However, I still pushed myself to attend these events, as I knew religion is a huge part of India’s diverse culture, especially in Varanasi (known as one of the holiest cities in the world), and it was important for me to view these ceremonies, festivals, and places in order to truly learn about the culture.
+I’m not particularly a religious person, nor have a had much exposure to India’s most prominent religions, like Hinduism, Sikhism, Islam, Buddhism, etc. However, I still pushed myself to attend these events, as I knew religion is a huge part of India’s diverse culture.
 While at first I felt awkward, and I wasn’t quite sure how to act in these spaces, I pushed passed this feeling and tried to simply enjoy the event.
 I ended up having a much more fulfilling time in the city, and learned a lot more than I would have had I not participated.
 It was through trying new foods, participating in new cultural activities, and talking to those different from me that I learned how to be okay with being uncomfortable, and that often, growth is born from this.

 #5 The Culture

 Through studying abroad in another country, I had the chance to understand the culture in a way that I would never have been able to otherwise.
 From the prominent religions, to the many different languages, customs, and politics – I was able to experience Indian culture in a way that reading about it could never give me.
 I learned by talking to locals in the area, reading the daily newspaper, and participating in cultural events such as festivals, visiting temples, and more.
 I now feel truly immersed in a culture that I wouldn’t have otherwise felt so connected with had I not studied here.